-Looking to teach music composition in year 1, but don’t know where to start?
+Looking to create a music composition lesson plan for grade one, but don’t know where to start?
 Well read on ...
 Teaching composition when young children can barely read or play a note is hard!
-And most teachers aren’t trained in the area of composition and most teachers aren’t composers! ..
-So where do you start with making
+And most teachers aren’t trained in the area of composition and most teachers aren’t composers!
+So where do you start

 The New Australian Curriculum (version 9) has been released.
 This is what it means for music teachers in Australia.

-What does a music history curriculum for primary school look like today?
+Are you teaching music history?
+This article explores what a music history curriculum for primary school may look like today.
 If you've ever wondered if you should be teaching music history in primary or elementary music, then you've come to the right place!
 Music History.
-Just the mention of those two words beings up some sort of emotion for just about every
+Just the mention of those two words beings up

 What a curriculum asks us to do in creating a music listening curriculum is not actually that easy in practice!

+Looking to create a music listening curriculum?
+That is something we do here, too!
 Here at the Fun Music Company we LOVE looking through curriculum documents, created by government departments and education authorities.
 I am only a little bit “tongue-in-cheek” as I write that!
 Seriously, we do actually enjoy it!
-Its a really interesting aspect of our work here - getting down to the nitty-gritty of working out what
+Its a really interesting aspect

 Here at the Fun Music Company we’re working hard at the moment to keep in touch with the curriculum requirements in our home country of Australia, as well as around the world.
 Right now, the Australian National Curriculum is being reviewed, and is currently in its consultation phase.
 Some states in Australia use the National